katesalazar/minia/README.md

 The primitive type, if any, of a natural literal; is implementation detail.

+A natural literal consists of either:

+1. A zero digit (0).

-A natural literal consists of a zero (0) or a non zero digit (1-9) followed by **any** number of digits without restriction.
+2. A non zero digit (1-9) followed by **any** number of digits without restriction.

 FIXME talk about the `width` keyword.

 ###### integers

-An integer is represented by the occurrence of a natural literal following the unary operator minus.
+An integer is represented by an expression (MISSING LINK TO EXPRESSIONS) consisting of the occurrence of a natural literal following the unary operator minus.
 For reasons of strictly elegance, zero should be preferrably used without the minus sign, as minus zero has to be automatically transformed in the natural zero.

 ###### rational literals